zaratsian/SparkHBaseExample/README.md

       b.)
 Run Spark job: <code>spark-submit --class com.github.zaratsian.SparkHBase.SparkHBase --master yarn-client /tmp/SparkHBaseExample-0.0.1-SNAPSHOT.jar props</code>
 <br>
 <br>
       c.)
-NOTE: Adjust the properties within the props file (if needed) to match your configuration
+NOTE: Adjust the properties within the props file (if needed) to match your configuration.

 <br>
 The Spark job will read the HBase Snapshot, filter records based on a timestamp threshold (which is set in the props file), the write the resulting RDD back to HDFS.